jaym-01/RISCVCPU/statements/Cecilia.md

 ```
 In this code I tried different combination of address and compare the output with the expected value

-One mistake I made here was assigning the value of pc_src.Because testbench using C++ and I specifeid the value in systemverilog.After changing it the program works well.
+One mistake I made here was assigning the value of pc_src.Because testbench using C++ and I specifeid the value in systemverilog.Another was unmatched bits in assigning memory address value.At first I defined the Data width was 12 bits but here I used 32 bits.After changing it the program works well.

 **The old code**
 ```C++